The impact of GDPR on test data

 4. Is there a way to declare a set of data anonymized?

 As stated before, you will not find an answer on whether or how you can anonymize test data.
 This security measure will have to be designed by the organization itself.
 There is, however, an opinion of the European Data Protection Board, formerly known as the Article 29 Working Group.
-This working group has written an opinion piece in which an explanation is given on a number of techniques, such as anonymisation or pseudonymisation of data and which conditions this must meet.
+This working group has written an opinion piece in which an explanation is given on a number of techniques, such as anonymization or pseudonymization of data, and which conditions this must meet.
 This opinion piece was written in 2014, but it is still referenced and used.

 In short, depending on the purpose of using anonymization techniques, linkage attacks and spontaneous recognition cases are more or less important.
 The WP29 also talks about spontaneous recognition cases in which the ‘context’ is also important: in what context can the user or recipient of the data use (or misuse) this data?
 If the recipient can easily discover spontaneous recognition cases and use this information, then choices will have to be made to limit this risk.